 Housing seeks talented, outgoing, and hard-working individuals who have an appreciation for and commitment to working effectively with diverse groups of people.

-Housing Ambassadors are undergraduate students who serve as paraprofessionals for housing.
-The Housing Ambassadors provide a welcoming environment to prospective students and their families while giving tours of our five different residential areas.
-While in the office, Housing Ambassadors assist students and families with all things housing, ensuring that they are well informed in their housing decisions.
+Auburn University Housing (AUH) is currently accepting Housing Ambassador applications for Summer 2021 and the 2021-2022 academic year.
+Housing is seeking enthusiastic, hard-working, and genuine students for these positions.
+Housing Ambassadors are undergraduate students who serve as representatives for housing who are well informed about vital aspects of on-campus living.
+The Housing Ambassadors provide a welcoming environment to prospective students and their families while giving informative and engaging tours of our five different residential areas.
+While in the office, Housing Ambassadors assist students and families with their on-campus housing and ensure that students and families are well informed.

 Housing Ambassador’s main duties include leading housing tours of the residence halls for prospective students and their families as well as answering the Auburn University Housing (AUH) main phone line at the front desk.
 Other duties can include, but are not limited to, assisting guest’s questions who come to the office and helping other AUH staff with projects and administrative duties.

 The Graphic Designer/Housing Ambassador position has been filled.
 Please contact Housing if you have any questions.